intellisec/lasershark/README.md

 # Overview of Covert Channels

 The following table summarizes related approaches and puts the effectivity of the LaserShark attack in perspective.
-We are the first to enable

 <img src="https://intellisec.org/research/lasershark/cc-overview.svg" width="900">